Legalization of Documents in Thailand

 This an example of Canadian passport translated and legalized.
 They will put the Thai translation in front of the certified true copy of your Embassy.
 In one upper corner, one stamp of the MFA will appear.
 The Embassy stamp is completely translated in Thai and the translation is certified.

-This is the famous stamp of the Ministry of Foreign Affairs in Thailand.
+This is the famous green stamp of the Ministry of Foreign Affairs in Thailand.
 It normally appears on the back of your document, but can also appear on the front.